boxcutter/centos/README.md

 the latest OS updates will be applied.

-Another use for `Makefile.local` is to override the default locations for the Ubuntu install ISO files.
+Another use for `Makefile.local` is to override the default locations for the ISO install files.

 For CentOS, the ISO path variables are: